wevbarker/PSALTer-devel/README.md

 ];
 ```
 and the arguments and options are as follows:
-- `QuadraticLagrangian_` must be a valid linearised Lagrangian.
+- `QuadraticLagrangian_` must be a valid linearised Lagrangian; do _not_ include the term coupling the fields to their conjugate sources, this will be automatically included by PSALTer.
 - `Classname_` must be a pre-defined string.
 - `TheoryName_` can be any string.
 - `Method_` can be `"Easy"` (default) or `"Hard"` (experimental, uses home-brewed implementations of the symbolic Moore-Penrose inverse and other innovations).